Climbing With Kids: Our First Experiences with Travel, and My Return to Climbing

 I can’t say I blame him, though.
 Those car seats look like torture.
 I know that if I were strapped into a chair like that and made to sit still for an 18-hour road trip, I’d probably go crazy, too.

-We finally arrived at our friend’s house—haggard, tired and nerves fried—at 12:30 a.m.
+Anyway, we finally arrived at our friend’s house-haggard, tired and nerves fried-at 12:30 a.m.

 Once in Squamish, though, we all settled down and got into a pleasant groove.
 It was nice to not have to sit in the car for hours on end.
 Theo loved being in that dense forest.
 And I was able to hike around without too much pain.